LorewalkerZhou/lunacept/README.md

 ## Features

 - **Detailed Exception Reports**: See the values of all sub-expressions in the line that caused the exception.
-- **Zero-Config Global Hook**: Easily install a global exception hook that instruments the current module and handles exceptions automatically.
+- **Global Instrumentation**: Automatically instruments all modules in your project and handles exceptions.
 - **Decorator Support**: Use `@capture_exceptions` to instrument and monitor specific functions.
 - **Thread Support**: Automatically hooks into `threading.excepthook` to catch exceptions in threads.
 - **Manual Handling**: Utilities to print or render detailed exception reports for caught exceptions.